insightindustry/backoff-utils/README.md

 # backoff-utils
-Python functions, decorators, and context managers for backoff/retry strategies
+Python functions and decorators for backoff/retry strategies